Creativity-Portal.com - Explore and express your creativity!featured in Juicy Pens, Thirsty Paper by SARK available at Amazon.com

 The muse is something that's outside of yourself, which provides inspiration and helps you get your creative work done.

-I like that definition — because with that definition I get to be a muse!
-And I certainly am honored when I get to fulfill that role for my clients.
+I like that definition because with that definition I get to be a muse!
+And I certainly am honored when I get to fulfill that role for the creatives and artists I work with.

 So, connecting to your muse is really a three-fold process.